 Substantive areas of focus that are a priority for the Council

-In addition, Subcommittees will have at their disposal an up-to-date Progress Report (excel sheet) on the Initial Climate Action Plan actions, to help orient conversation and provide baseline information.
+Subcommittees will have at their disposal an up-to-date Progress Report (excel sheet) on the Initial Climate Action Plan actions, to help orient conversation and provide baseline information.
+In addition, a stakeholder and community outreach process will help to bring diverse viewpoints into the subcommittee work.

 Expected level of effort and outputs

 The subcommittees are the primary vehicle for developing recommended updates to Vermont’s Initial Climate Action Plan.
 Three subcommittees – Cross-Sector Mitigation, Agriculture & Ecosystems, Rural Resilience – will take the lead in generating substantive recommendations.
 Just Transition and Science and Data will support this work.
-Some cross-cutting issues will require the Climate Action Office to convene joint meetings of subcommittees.
+Cross-cutting issues such as workforce, education and outreach will require the Climate Action Office to convene joint meetings of subcommittees.

 After developing the Initial Climate Action Plan, many subcommittee and Council members said the process was too time-intensive, and encouraged the state to set clearer expectations when it came time to update the plan.
 This document attempts to do that.